elzino/DQN_Cartpole/README.md

 # DQN Cartpole

 Pytorch implementation of this [link](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html)<br />
-And I added another network using Multi-layer Perception by using states from gym directly.
+And I added Multi-layer Perception network by using states from gym directly.

 ## Requirements